 To live up to our vision and mission, we continue to deliver the energy the world needs today while working on solutions for the future.
 We are doing this through a dual focus on reducing the environmental impact of our current business, and investing in renewable technologies that support a circular and sustainable economy.

 We have decreased average emissions per vessel across our businesses.
 We are on track to meet the IMO’s environmental goal of a 40% reduction in carbon intensity by 2030 and a 50% reduction in total annual GHG emissions by 2050, compared to 2008 levels.

 Retrofitting Existing Assets

-With an investment of over USD 130 million, these LPG dual-fuel engines reduce emission of Sulfur Oxide (↓ 97%), Particulate Matter (↓ 90%), Nitrogen Oxide (↓ 25%), and Carbon Dioxide (↓ 20%).
+With an investment of over USD130 million, these LPG dual-fuel engines have the potential to reduce emissions of Sulfur Oxide (↓ 97%), Particulate Matter (↓ 90%), Carbon Dioxide (↓ 15%) and Nitrous Oxide (↓ 20%).
 It means that vessels powered by LPG will be in full compliance with current and future Sulfur Oxide (SOx) emission requirements, including for Emission Control Areas (ECAs) and Sulfur Emission Control Areas (SECAs).
 LPG propulsion also offers efficiency gains on many fronts.
 Output efficiencies improve by about 11% with LPG when compared with compliant fuels.